The cause of ependymomas is not known.

 Radiation therapy Radiation Therapy for Cancer Radiation is a form of intense energy generated by a radioactive substance, such as cobalt, or by specialized equipment, such as an atomic particle (linear) accelerator.
 Radiation preferentially... read more increases the rate of survival and is usually done after surgery.

-Chemotherapy Chemotherapy Chemotherapy involves the use of drugs to destroy cancer cells.
-Although an ideal drug would destroy cancer cells without harming normal cells, most drugs are not that selective.
-Instead, drugs... read more does not seem to increase the rate of survival, but, in some children, it may help shrink the tumor before surgery.
+Chemotherapy Chemotherapy and Other Systemic Cancer Treatments Systemic treatments are those that have effects throughout the body rather than being applied directly to the cancer.
+Chemotherapy is a form of systemic treatment that uses drugs to kill cancer... read more does not seem to increase the rate of survival, but, in some children, it may help shrink the tumor before surgery.

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.